nikolasalge/inference/README_Accelerators.rst

     * :code:`--model [path to model file]`
     * :code:`--dataset-path [path to dataset folder containing images and val_map.txt]`
     * :code:`--profile [mobilenet_coral, mobilenet_ncs2]`
-        sets default settings
+        Sets default settings.
     * :code:`--max-batchsize [N]`
-        set this parameter to the batch size of the model.
-Coral only supports a batch size of 1, the NCS2 up to 128 (refers to N in NHWC, you have to hand this parameter to the Model Optimizer when compiling the model)
+        Set this parameter to the batch size of the model.
+Coral only supports a batch size of 1, the NCS2 up to 128 (refers to N in NHWC, you have to hand this parameter to the Model Optimizer when compiling the model).

 * LoadGen Arguments
     * :code:`--scenario [SingleStream, MultiStream, Server, Offline]`
-        sets loadgen scenario, for more info see below (the Coral and NCS2 profiles use MultitSream mode by default)
+        Sets loadgen scenario, for more info see below (the Coral and NCS2 profiles use MultitSream mode by default).
     * :code:`--samples-per-query [no. of samples]`
-        only used in MultiStream Mode, sets number of samples that are sent each query, set to model-batchsize (max-batchsize*n, where n is a positive integer, works too)
+        Only used in MultiStream Mode.
+Sets number of samples that are sent each query.
+Set to model-batchsize (max-batchsize*n, where n is a positive integer, works too).
     * :code:`--accuracy`
-        use LoadGen AccuracyOnly mode instead of PerformanceOnly mode
+        Use LoadGen AccuracyOnly mode instead of PerformanceOnly mode.
-    * :code:`--count [number of images to use]` not MLPerf compliant for AccuracyOnly mode, use for P´erformance mode or for testing
+    * :code:`--count [number of images to use]`
+        Choose how many samples to use for Inference.
+Not MLPerf compliant for AccuracyOnly mode, use for Performance mode or for testing.

 * `further arguments`__